Skip to content

 Spatial resolution is the amount of detail that can be discerned in a remote sensing raster image.
 It is frequently described in terms of the smallest distinguishable feature on the ground.
 Higher spatial resolution shows finer detail and smaller resolvable objects.

 You can consider an image to be composed of a grid of pixels.
+Each pixel within an image represents a small square of the ground surface.
+While the spatial resolution of a sensor remains constant, the pixel size can be adjusted to represent either smaller or larger ground areas.
 The low resolution grid below is composed of fewer, larger cells/pixels, meaning each pixel covers a larger area on the ground.
 This results in less detail, making it harder to distinguish between smaller features.

 Passive remote sensing